huggingface/hub-docs/docs/hub/storage-regions.md

 ## Regulatory and legal compliance

-In many regulated industries, you may have a requirement to store your data in a specific area.
+In regulated industries, companies may be required to store data in a specific region.

 For companies in the EU, that means you can use the Hub to build ML in a GDPR compliant way: with datasets, models and inference endpoints all stored within EU data centers.